FrendsPlatform/Oracle/Frends.Oracle.ExecuteQuery/README.md

 ## Installing

-You can install the task via FRENDS UI Task View or you can find the NuGet package from the following NuGet feed
+You can install the task via FRENDS UI Task View or you can find the NuGet package from the following NuGet feed.

 # Building